Philippe-dev/adminmoredates/README.md

 Dotclear 2 plugin
 =================

-This simple plugin allows the display of posts creation and last update dates in admin posts lists
+This simple plugin allows the display of all posts dates (publication, creation and last update) in admin posts lists

 For public pages, use in templates:
   <span class="post-date">Date: {{tpl:EntryDate}}.</span>